Criminal Duty Solicitor

 ✨Tip Number 1

 Network with professionals in the criminal law field.
 Attend legal seminars, workshops, or local bar association events to meet solicitors and other legal practitioners.
-Building relationships can lead to valuable insights and potential job referrals.
+Building relationships can lead to referrals and insider knowledge about job openings.

 ✨Tip Number 2